-Our focus, within our Outdoor Lighting market segment, during the first quarter of 2013, was on building partnerships and expanding our OEM strategy.
-In the early part of the quarter, we signed a supply agreement with Acuity Brands, Inc. ("Acuity"), a leading provider of LED lighting and lighting controls.
-The agreement provides for the supply and integration of our solar outdoor light engines into certain luminaires provided by Acuity.
-We are actively working with other partners to develop similar agreements.
-On April 24, 2013, during Lightfair, a significant architectural and commercial lighting tradeshow and conference, we announced an OEM partnership with Lighting Science Group Corp.
-We also launched our "powered by

-Carmanah" standalone solar engine product line at Lightfair.
-This new solar engine product line allows for the supply of Carmanah's commercial-grade solar outdoor light engines for integration with virtually any luminaire manufacturer's product.
+During the first half of 2013, the focus within our Outdoor Lighting segment was on building partnerships, expanding our OEM strategy and on closing sales.
+In the early part of the year, we signed a supply agreement with Acuity Brands, Inc. ("Acuity"), a leading provider of LED lighting and lighting controls, which provides for the supply and integration of our solar outdoor light engines into certain of their luminaires.
+We are actively working with other similar partners to sign additional supply agreements.
+In April 2013, at Lightfair, a significant architectural and commercial lighting tradeshow and conference, we announced an OEM partnership with Lighting Science Group Corp.
+We also launched our "powered by Carmanah" standalone solar engine product line at the same tradeshow.
+This new solar engine product line allows for the supply of our commercial-grade solar outdoor light engines for integration with virtually any luminaire manufacturer's product.